AguaClara/Textbook/Clarification/Clarifier_Design.rst

 The orifices in the pipe are evenly distributed along the length of the pipe to promote even flow collection from the tank.
 The orifices are designed create uniform head loss.
 Is this head loss "good" or "bad"?
 Like the diffusers, the orifices in the effluent manifold create "good" head loss because they increase head loss through all flow paths.
 This is critical because there is pressure recovery within the effluent manifold that creates "bad" head loss.

 Are there effluent manifold exit losses?
 What type of head loss would it be?
 This head loss is a result of exit loss into its receiving channel.
 Is it "good" or "bad"?
-This head loss is also "good" head loss because it impacts all flow paths the same; each sedimentation tank bay and all water within a single bay is subject to the same amount of exit loss.
+This head loss is also "good" head loss because it impacts all flow paths the same; each clarifier bay and all water within a single bay is subject to the same amount of exit loss.

 Why did AguaClara design the effluent manifold to be submerged?
 There are 3 main reasons.

 #.
-It is designed to be submerged because sometimes there are particles or substances that rise to the top of sedimentation tanks and float on the water surface.
+It is designed to be submerged because sometimes there are particles or substances that rise to the top of clarifiers and float on the water surface.
 These particles or substances may be flocs that escaped capture and remain buoyant, or may be foam or scum that results from organic matter in the water.
 No matter what it is that is rising to the water surface, we want to avoid it entering the settled water effluent pipe.
 Placing the effluent manifold below the surface allows particles or substances floating on the surface to remain separate from the effluent water headed towards filtration.
 Operators can then skim the water surface to remove and dispose of anything that floats.

 #.
 The launders were also designed to be submerged to simplify construction.
 Effluent launders that also act as weirs must be installed perfectly level.
-This is difficult to ensure during construction and thus we have elected to use a single weir to regulate the water level in all of the sedimentation tanks.
-The water from all of the sedimentation tanks in one treatment train joins together in a common channel before flowing over the exit weir.
+This is difficult to ensure during construction and thus we have elected to use a single weir to regulate the water level in all of the clarifiers.
+The water from all of the clarifiers in one treatment train joins together in a common channel before flowing over the exit weir.

 #.
-The submerged launder and exit weir system also make it possible to refill and empty a sedimentation tank with clean water, as shown in the following video.
+The submerged launder and exit weir system also make it possible to refill and empty a clarifier with clean water, as shown in the following video.

 .. _figure_sed_fill_empty: